mizu.js

 1 Note $refs .raw

-Redefining a reference will overwrite its previous value for the rest of the subtree without affecting its value in the parent subtree.
+Redefining a reference will shadow its previous value within the current subtree, without affecting its value in the parent subtree.

 Variables

-$refsRecord<PropertyKey, HTMLElement> A record of all previously referenced elements in current subtree.
+A collection of all referenced elements within the current subtree.

 Modifiers